pingcap/tidb-dev-guide/get-started/commit-code-and-submit-a-pull-request.md

 1. Ensure that you're making your changes on top of master: `git checkout master`.
 2. Get the latest changes from remote: git pull master.
-3. Make a new branch for your change: `git checkout -b issue-12345-fix`.
+3. Make a new branch for your changes: `git checkout -b issue-12345-fix`.
 4. Make some changes to the repo and test them.
 5. Stage your changes via `git add .` and then commit them with `git commit`.
 Of course, making intermediate commits may be a good idea as well.
 Pay attention on unintentionally commit changes that should not be committed via `git add .`.
 You can use `git status` to check if the change set is correct.
 6. Push your changes to your fork: `git push --set-upstream dev issue-12345-fix`.